afd57/matlab_works/README.md

 I worked on morphological image processing on my licensing project in 2015.

 My report in this path [Doc](./ImageProcessing-2/Doc).
-The source code is in [Matlab Image Processing Source Code](./ImageProcessing-2/SourceCode)
+The source code is in [Matlab Morphological Image Processing Source Code](./ImageProcessing-2/SourceCode)